magento/devdocs/guides/v2.1/howdoi/design_config.md

 ### Add fields metadata {#meta_data}

-If in the design configuration form you add new field sets or fields, you must declare their backend models in `<your_module_dir>/etc/di.xml`.
+If in the design configuration form you add new field sets or fields, you must declare how their values are saved in the database in `<your_module_dir>/etc/di.xml`.
+You can also declare the backend model used for processing the field values.
+If you do not specify any model, the default `Magento\Framework\App\Config\Value` model is used.
-The field declaration looks like following:
+The field saving properties declaration looks like following:

 {%highlight xml%}
 ...